-In terms of physical well-being this stage is when we start to notice the effects of age upon our bodies and cognitive abilities.
+Physically, this stage is when we start to notice the effects of age upon our bodies and cognitive abilities.

-- Disability-free life years at age 65 in England is 9.9 years -8.9 years for men and 9.8 years for women.1 - The proportion of people with multi-morbidities among the ages of 65-74 is 52.8%.2 - Between 2007 and 2032, the number of people aged 65 and over who require unpaid care is projected to grow by more than one million.
-73% of disabled people over 65 receive some care from a spouse or other family members. - 71% of people over the age of 70 have hearing loss.4 - In 2019, more than half of the 11.9 million people aged 65 and over in the UK had chronic health conditions.5 - It's estimated that three percent of people aged between 65 and 74 have dementia.6 - 10.2% of 65 to 74-year-olds have symptoms of a common mental health disorder such as depression or anxiety.7
+- Disability-free life years at age 65 in England is 9.9 years -8.9 years for men and 9.8 years for women. - 1.6 million people aged 65+ have unmet needs for care and support. - The proportion of people with multi-morbidities among the ages of 65-74 is 52.8%. - Between 2007 and 2032, the number of people aged 65 and over who require unpaid care is projected to grow by more than one million.
+73% of disabled people over 65 receive some care from a spouse or other family members. - 71% of people over the age of 70 have hearing loss.5 - In 2019, more than half of the 11.9 million people aged 65 and over in the UK had chronic health conditions. - By December 2024, the count of people with a formal diagnosis of dementia, aged 65 years and older, had increased to 483,000, a record high for England. - 10.2% of 65 to 74-year-olds have symptoms of a common mental health disorder such as depression or anxiety.

 Job loss, marriage, divorce and other 'stuff of life' events are less likely to affect the over 70s.
-In contrast, they're
+In contrast, they're more likely to start to feel the effects of bereavement and reduction in their social network.

-- more likely to start to feel the effects of bereavement and reduction in their social network.8 - According to government research, the primary challenge for people aged 70 and over is maintaining physical connectivity with others.9 - More women than men are likely to be carers with up to 12% of the population providing informal care of some type.10 - People in this age group are also likely to experience the combined effects of bereavement and independent children.
-It's expected that by 2037, 66% of all people living in one-person households will be aged 65 and over.11
+- According to government research, the primary challenge for people aged 70 and over is maintaining physical connectivity with others. - More women than men are likely to be carers with up to 12% of the population providing informal care of some type. - People in this age group are also likely to experience the combined effects of bereavement and independent children.
+It's expected that by 2037, 66% of all people living in one-person households will be aged 65 and over.

-- The key characteristics of high resilience among adults aged 65 and older include mental, social, and physical factors.
-Research suggests that adaptive coping styles, optimism and hopefulness, positive emotions, social support and community involvement, as well as independence and being physically active may have particularly strong associations with high resilience.12 - Between the ages of 65 and 74, both sexes are happier than those in any other age group.13
+- Home ownership is no guarantee of financial security, even when there is no mortgage.
+In fact, 12% of homeowners aged 65 and over are in poverty. - The key characteristics of high resilience among adults aged 65 and older include mental, social, and physical factors.
+Research suggests that adaptive coping styles, optimism and hopefulness, positive emotions, social support and community involvement, as well as independence and being physically active may have particularly strong associations with high resilience. - Between the ages of 65 and 74, both sexes are happier than those in any other age group.